Rohit102497/StokesVertexBeam/README.md

 **Note: If design = 2, then make sure to assign `pretrain_simulated` variable**

 ## Results
 The results are saved in the results folder in `.data` format.
 Please read them to get your prediction results.

+`AnalyseResult` folder contains codes to analyse results.
+Provide correct result paths to run the code.